Hey Kids (Start Here)

 But Rush didn’t have colleagues.
 Nor did he have easy access to the internet.

-Volker tried to think back, lifetimes ago, to their conversation in his office.
-It’d felt like an interview.
+Volker thought back, lifetimes ago, to their conversation in his office.
 He tried to remember, as best he could, what Rush had said.
 He’d wanted raw data on low-frequency EM emissions across the observable sky.
 Volker scanned back through the conversation, trying to remember every question Rush had asked.

 Does it rain often at Caltech?